helagro/Applied-IoT/README.md

 Describe why you have chosen to build this specific device.
 What purpose does it serve?
 What do you want to do with the data, and what new insights do you think it will give?

+**Project Selection Decision:**
-- [ ] Why you chose the project
+- [x] Why you chose the project

+I have some previous experience with developing software integrating with the IKEA Tradfri product line.
+Those projects were aimed to extend the existing functionallity of the smart home system and were highly tailored to suit my own needs.
+I learned that it was both fun and easy to work with the Tradfri system and as it fitted well with the requirements of the course, I decided to build a project that works as an extension to the Tradfri system.

+**Purpose:**
-- [ ] What purpose does it serve
+- [x] What purpose does it serve

+This project aims to be a IoT project that other people can use or build upon.
+Being a popular product line, I can see others finding benefit in this project, both in learning and also for the practical use of the end product.

+**Possible Insights:**
-- [ ] What insights you think it will give
+- [x] What insights you think it will give

+There are some aspects of the project that are newer to me.
+I have not made tutorials of this kind and I think that some of the data-visualisation tools will be new to me as well.
+I expect to learn more about both areas and how to operate with them more efficiently.
+I think I will learn more about how to convey the instructions in a clear and concise way, and also how to make the project more appealing and understandable to the reader.